dochy-ksti/docchi/docchi_manual/src/sample_test/sample_code/efficiency.md

 The docchi data to make this output is 157 bytes, while the original JSON5 file is 626 bytes and 215 bytes using flate2::ZlibEncoder;

-Actually, the Dochy language only needs values changed from the default value.
+Actually, the Docchi language only needs values changed from the default value.
 We can omit unchanged values, and it makes the file size 155 bytes.
 ```json5
 {